couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-documents.markdown

 Documents contain a special property named `_rev` whose value is the current revision ID.
 The revision ID is a long, hex string.
 When you update a document, the new properties dictionary must contain a `_rev` key whose value is the ID of the revision that you're updating.

-The `_rev` property is already in the dictionary you got from the `CBLDocument`, so all you need to do is modify the properties dictionary and hand back the modified dictionary that still contains the `_rev` property to `putProperties:`.
+The `_rev` property is already in the dictionary you got from the `Document`, so all you need to do is modify the properties dictionary and hand back the modified dictionary that still contains the `_rev` property to `putProperties:`.

 The following example retrieves a document, gets a property named `check` from the document, toggles the value of `check`, and then writes an updated revision of the document to the database.